Collections of residual waste material and site deposit

 ORGANIC WASTE COLLECTION

-The Organics collection day is every Monday for all living areas.
+The Organics collection day is Every Monday between 7 am and 6 pm for all housing areas.

 All year :

-From December 1 to March 31 , the collection takes place every other week between 7 am and 6 pm
+From December to March , the collection takes place Every two weeks

-From April 1 to November 30 , pick-up is every Monday between 7 am and 6 pm
+From April to November , pick-up is Every Monday

 For general information on the proper management of organic materials in your bin, consult the practical guide: